You are here

 Incapacity payments are economic loss compensation payments for a loss of earnings as a result of a service-related physical or mental health condition.
 Typically incapacity payments “step down” to 75 per cent (or a higher percentage depending on hours worked) of pre-injury earnings after a period of 45 weeks in payment.

 This measure will provide an eligible former member of the Australian Defence Force with incapacity payments based on 100% of their normal earnings, where that member is engaged in a DVA rehabilitation program and, as part of that program, is undertaking full-time study to assist them in securing ongoing suitable and sustainable employment after their ADF service.
-This measure is applicable under both the DRCA and MRCA.

 A person may be eligible if they are:

-- currently participating in a DVA rehabilitation program;
+currently participating in DVA’s rehabilitation program;

-- are eligible to receive incapacity payments.
+eligible to receive incapacity payments.

 Clients are expected to maintain compliance with their rehabilitation program, including studying full-time, to remain eligible to be stepped up.
 Clients will need to continue to meet required benchmarks for study units and complete the course of study within a pre-agreed timeframe.